Tales of Rebirth: Story

 After reviving the Sacred Beasts, the hatred is purged, but the racial tensions remain.
 Veigue begins to have difficulty in dealing with Claire's condition, and his cold attitude causes her to leave with Milhaust.
 Eventually, Veigue opens up to the rest of the group and overcomes his difficulties.
-As the continuing negative feelings of Karegia's population are starting to damage the world, the group decide to revive Georgyas again and bring him round to their way of thinking.
+As the continuing negative feelings of Karegia's population are starting to damage the world, the group decide to revive Geyorkias again and bring him round to their way of thinking.
 At Geyorkias' resting place, Zilva appears and reveals herself as the mastermind behind the incidents, declaring that she will use Geyorkias to destroy the Humas and create a Gajuma-ruled kingdom.
 After her defeat, the party revive Geyorkias: he in turn reveals that the force influencing Zilva and spreading hatred was in fact Yuris, and that Yuris has become a threat to the world.
 The group travel to confront Yuris, but are initially sapped of strength by its negative emotions.
 The growing positive emotions of the people of Karegia as the racial disputes fade give them the strength to destroy Yuris' core.
 Agarte then recovers her Force, returns herself and Claire to their original bodies, and summons the Sacred Beasts to destroy Yuris.
 The effort costs Agarte her life, and she leaves Karegia in Milhaust's charge and reveals her love for him before dying.
 The group then go their separate ways to resolve the remaining conflicts in the land.